 I want to challenge you to look at how blessed you really are and consider how you can help others.
 To open your mind to the possibilities, ask yourself these questions:

 - How can I best use my skills, talents, and abilities to help others?

 - Where does my greatest interest and passion lie and how can that best be used to serve others?

 - When I look at the needs in my community, what can I do to help?

-- As I watch the news and see the desperate conditions in some of the third world nations, what can I offer those people?
+- As I watch the news and see the desperate conditions in some of the third-world nations, what can I offer those people?

 - Is my church putting together a mission trip?
 If so, would I be willing to use my vacation time to go and serve?

-Regardless of your interests, temperament or availability, a wide range of opportunities can be found, each offering its own benefits.
+Regardless of your interests, temperament, or availability, a wide range of opportunities can be found, each offering its own benefits.

 Let me encourage you to stop focusing exclusively on your own needs and desires and start looking at what you can do to help others.
 I bet you will find more joy and fulfillment when you change your focus from your selfish desires to using your gifts and resources to help others.

-Parents, I want to once again remind you that what you do sets the example for your children.
+Parents, I want to once again remind you that what you do sets an example for your children.
 As you give of yourself to help others, not only will you be setting the right example for your children, but also their respect for you will grow.
 According to Carole Weisman, author of Raising Charitable Children, “Teaching your child to be charitable means he will grow up thinking of others.”